ViciousBadger/stable-identifier/README.md

 A small Rust crate that provides a convenient abstraction for working with identifiers of various types.

+# Motivation
+This library came about as a result of experimenting with ways to implement the "newtype wrappers" for identifiers in order to make using the wrong identifier type a compiler error.
+When working with software with lots of persistent data types, this pattern helps declaring intent using the type system, so that you don't have to think too hard about what that one random Uuid really represents - if it's an `Id<Dog>`, it's clearly something that identifies a dog - no need to even know the backing type in most cases.

+---

 The main use case of this crate is to define your own "identifier domains" (categories of things that can be identified) using the `IdDomain` trait. `IdDomain` can be implemented for almost any type or even just a marker struct if you don't have relevant type available already.